srobo/team-emails/SR2023/2022-11-05-teams-without-kit-disclaimers.md

 As it's a legal document, please print out and sign the disclaimer form attached then scan it and email it back to us.

-Please reply to this email to confirm which address we should send the kit to.
+In your reply please include a confirmation of the postal address we should send the kit to.

 If you have any other questions or still wish to compete but will be unable to submit a disclaimer soon, please let us know and we can work something out.